Alternative drainfield supply across Southwest Idaho

 This helps the field treat and disperse flow with less dependence on the native soil doing all the work at once.

-Installation stages
+Supply stages

 Module and spec context